nestjs/docs.nestjs.com/content/microservices/kafka.md

 #### Options

-There are a bunch of available options that determine a transporter behavior.
+There are a several options that determine the transporter's behavior.

 <table>
   <tr>